Graslandpinguin/text_mdcite/README.md

 # text_mdcite
-MoinMoin - Parser for a Markdown - Citation
+Parser for markdown citations for the MoinMoin wiki software

     creates markdown citations.